 If a tile is stocked locally and in large quantities, it's price will go down.
 If it has to be ordered in, shipping and handling costs will raise the price of the tile.

-For example, we at Tile Lines import large quantities and numerous sizes of our most popular porcelain line (World Travertine Porcelain) directly from Argentina.
-As such, we are able to get better pricing, which we pass on to our customers.
+For example, we at Tile Lines imported large quantities and numerous sizes of our most popular porcelain line (World Travertine Porcelain) directly from Argentina.
+As such, we were able to get better pricing, which we passed on to our customers.

-A large retailer such as Home Depot or Lowe’s can purchase several hundred thousand square feet of a tile to be distributed to several hundred of their stores.
+A large chain retailer can purchase several hundred thousand square feet of a tile to be distributed to several hundred of their stores.
 By purchasing such large quantities, only stocking one size of the tile, and not carrying trim pieces, they keep costs down.